FrankSzendzielarz/AlgorandVisualStudio/Transactions/InnerTransactions.md

 # Inner Transactions

-AlgoStudio now supports inner transactions.
+Algorand for Visual Studio now supports inner transactions.
 This allows a Smart Contract to issue transactions during their execution.
 Contract to contract calls for ABI Methods are also supported, but this mechanism is different than those presented here.
 Please see [Contract to Contract calls](ContractToContract.md) for more information.

 ## Inner Transaction invocation

 ### Single transactions
-Inner transactions are created by simply instantiating a subclass of the ```AlgoStudio.Core.InnerTransaction``` class:
+Inner transactions are created by simply instantiating a subclass of the ```Algorand for Visual Studio.Core.InnerTransaction``` class:

 ```csharp
   new Payment(split1, amountToPayToRecipient1);